Renetta-Nathan/PES1UG24AM221-pes-vcs/README.md

 **Q5.3:** "Detached HEAD" means HEAD contains a commit hash directly instead of a branch reference.
 What happens if you make commits in this state?
 How could a user recover those commits?

+Answer: Commits made in a "detached HEAD" state are successful, and the HEAD file is updated with the new commit's hash.
+However, since no branch reference points to these commits, they can become "dangling" if you switch to another branch.
+A user can recover them by creating a new branch at that commit's hash (pes branch <name> <hash>) or by finding the hash manually before the garbage collector removes them.

 ### Garbage Collection and Space Reclamation

 **Q6.1:** Over time, the object store accumulates unreachable objects — blobs, trees, or commits that no branch points to (directly or transitively).
 Describe an algorithm to find and delete these objects.
 What data structure would you use to track "reachable" hashes efficiently?
 For a repository with 100,000 commits and 50 branches, estimate how many objects you'd need to visit.

+Answer: Use a Mark-and-Sweep algorithm.
+Starting from all known references (branches, tags, HEAD), recursively traverse the commit objects and their tree hierarchies, adding every encountered hash to a Hash Set of "reachable" objects.
+Then, iterate through all files in .pes/objects/ and delete any file whose hash is not in the reachable set.
+For 100,000 commits and 50 branches, you would visit at least 100,050 objects (commits and refs) plus all unique tree and blob objects associated with them.

 **Q6.2:** Why is it dangerous to run garbage collection concurrently with a commit operation?
 Describe a race condition where GC could delete an object that a concurrent commit is about to reference.
 How does Git's real GC avoid this?

+Answer: GC could delete an object that is in the process of being staged but hasn't yet been linked to a commit.
+For example, a pes add writes a new blob, but before pes commit creates the tree/commit pointing to it, the GC runner might identify the blob as unreachable and delete it.
+Git avoids this by using a grace period (only deleting objects older than two weeks) and by using lock files to ensure index/ref updates are atomic.

 ---